oracle-livelabs/adb/peoplesoft-zdm/11psft-mt-setup-oci/psft-mt-setup-oci.md

 In this lab, you will:
 * Create an OCI compute system for the PeopleSoft Middle Tier setup
-* Transfer files from on-premise PeopleSoft system to the OCI compute system
+* Transfer files from on-premises PeopleSoft system to the OCI compute system
 * Install Oracle client 19c on the OCI compute system
 * Test connectivity from OCI compute system to ADB-S
 * Configure PeopleSoft Application domains